Aliases in my .gitconfig

 caan = ! git add . && git commit -a --amend --no-edit

-rpom = ! git co main && git refresh && git pull origin main
+rpom = ! git co main && git refresh && git pom

 refresh = ! git fetch --all && git remote prune origin